danil/rc/mail-smtp-exim.md

 ### Delete

+Delete (remove) messages from queue

 ### By id

-Remove one email message by id
+Remove one email message by id from queue

     exim -Mrm your_message_id_to_delete

 ### By sender

-Remove all email message from specific sender address
+Remove all email messages by specific sender address from mail queue

     exiqgrep -i -f sender_email | xargs exim -Mrm